Sailakshmi-09/cloud_enables_IOT_thermal_alert_and_logging_system/README.md

 The project uses ThingSpeak as the IoT cloud platform for:

-Real-time temperature data logging.
+1.Real-time temperature data logging.
-Data visualization through graphs and charts.
+2.Data visualization through graphs and charts.
-Remote monitoring of temperature values.
+3.Remote monitoring of temperature values.
-Remote updating of temperature set points.
+4.Remote updating of temperature set points.
-Alert notifications when overheating occurs.
+5.Alert notifications when overheating occurs.

 Project Workflow: